andreafasu/Portfolio/README.md

 This repository contains two pickle files, `features.pkl` and `target.pkl`.

 `features.pkl` is a time-indexed Pandas dataframe with three columns, `0`, `1`, and `2`.
-The values represent the forecasted production from three forecast vendors for a portfolio of Ørsted windfarms (data has been transformed from its original).
+The values represent the forecasted production from three forecasts for 3 assets of a portfolio of windfarms
+(data has been transformed from its original).
 The units are MWh for the 30-minute window given by the index.
 `target.pkl` contains the actual production from the portfolio for the same time range.